The first step in getting online is getting a domain name.

 - Condition + Treatment + Location (PortlandAnxietyCounseling.com)

 - Population+Treatment (CounselingForVeterans.com, LGBTCounseling.com)

 - Location + Treatment (ChicagoTherapy.com, MinnesotaCounselor.com)

 - Name Of Clinic (AcmeCounselingCenter.com)

 Do I get a .com, .org. .net, or something else?

 If the .com of your preferred name is taken, you can try a .net or a .org.
-Don’t do anything other than .com, .org or .net (anything else looks unprofessional and sketchy.)
+I suggest against using anything other than .com, .org or .net.
+Other choices tend to look unprofessional and sketchy, or are hard to remember.
 Bear in mind that registering a .net or .org website tends to be more expensive than registering a .com.

 Should I get more than one domain name?

 Generally, this is a bad idea.
 Having more than one domain name for your practice is confusing to potential clients.
 It’s also bad for your SEO, since you’re splitting your efforts across two domains instead of focusing on just one.

 However, it is worthwhile to have multiple domain names if each domain name covers a website that has a clearly distinct purpose.